yicongdaniel/EasyBookingBadminton/README.md

 ### Release 1.0:
 * Users are able to automatically sign in and finish booking multiple courts
+* Unavailable courts exception handling, if one or more courts are not available to book, the program automatically book the next one in the list

 ### Prerequisites:
 * Python Installed (Recommended version 3.8 or above: https://www.python.org/downloads/.
 Tutorial: https://www.youtube.com/watch?v=VWgs_iTojoA&ab_channel=LearningLad )